aimat-lab/gcnn_keras/README.md

 * `nodes`: Node-list of shape `(batch, N, F)` where `N` is the number of nodes and `F` is the node feature dimension.
 * `edges`: Edge-list of shape `(batch, M, F)` where `M` is the number of edges and `F` is the edge feature dimension.
 * `indices`: Connection-list of shape `(batch, M, 2)` where `M` is the number of edges.
-The indices denote a connection of incoming i and outgoing j node as `(i,j)`.
+The indices denote a connection of incoming i and outgoing j node as `(i, j)`.
 * `state`: Graph state information of shape `(batch, F)` where `F` denotes the feature dimension.

 A major issue for graphs is their flexible size and shape, when using mini-batches.
 Here, for a graph implementation in the spirit of keras, the batch dimension should be kept also in between layers.
-This is realized by using `RaggedTensor`.
+This is realized by using `RaggedTensor`s.

 ### Input